farzana-mohsin/blissful-trails-client/README.md

 - Once the tourist/user clicks on a tour, they can see all the details (price, tour type, about the tour, tour plan)

   - User can book a tour.
 Users will also have the option to choose their tour guide.
+If a user books more than three times, they're eligible to get a discount.
+React confetti is used to show the discount.
   - React date range is used to show the calendar.

 - An `Error page` is added with a button to go to homepage incase a user tries to go to a route that doesn't exist